stroiman/respect/Documentation.md

 ### Pending tests

-Often it is useful to write pending tests, small skeleton desrciptions of functionality you need to implement.
+Often it is useful to write pending tests, small skeleton descriptions of functionality you need to implement.
 This can turn the test framework into a small todo list: